dfranklin02/SRL/docs/pages/metacognition/metacognition_planning_importance.md

     <li class="active">Why is Planning Important?</li>
 </ul>

-## How can Planning  influence the way you think, feel, and act?
+## How can planning  influence the way you think, feel, and act?

 The following figure will help you understand what it means to be a FREQUENT, PARTIAL, or INFREQUENT user of planning strategies.
 In reviewing this figure, you will also learn about the typical outcomes and feelings people might experience depending on how frequently they effectively plan. **In what ways do the following descriptions reflect you as a learner?**